Timdenders/Colonization-Conquerors/README.md

 **Automated Release System:**

 To incorporate continuous integration into our Godot workflow, our team decided to do some research into GitHub Actions to see if there were any pre-existing frameworks out there that we could use for our project.
 Soon after we began our search, we stumbled upon a number of workflows related to Godot in the Action's Marketplace.
 We decided on "Godot Export" version 5.2.0, which provided a way for us to simply set up an export_preset.cfg file from the Godot editor for our target OS, Windows to be released.
 The GitHub workflow is set up to run whenever the contents of the directory, "Latest_Build" is pushed.
 After this, we would simply need to place the contents of the latest build of our project on GitHub before running the workflow Action automatically, to update the release which returns in the form of a windows.exe file.
-This file can then be easily downloaded and ran from other PCs as a runnable video game, though at the moment potential players will need to tell Windows that the game is safe to open in order to run the Windows executable file.
+This file can then be easily downloaded and run from other PCs as a runnable video game, though at the moment potential players will need to tell Windows that the game is safe to open in order to run the Windows executable file.

 The implementation of our auto-release system began with a video tutorial by a YouTuber called, FinePointCGI.
 After reviewing this video, we decided to locate his repository to view the yml workflow and preset configuration files he used in order to analyze them and curate them to our own project and engine version.